bcgov/moh-RADAR/README.md

 # moh-RADAR

-Technology Radar by Thoughtworks is a tool for visualizing the technologies that a team or organization is using, plans to use, or plans to assess in the future.
+The Technology Radar by Thoughtworks serves as a valuable tool for visualizing the current and future technology landscape of a team or organization.
+When utilized in conjunction with the Configuration Management Database (CMDB), it enhances the understanding and management of the technologies employed.

+By integrating the Technology Radar with the CMDB, organizations can leverage the comprehensive view of technology assets and their relationships.
+The CMDB provides a structured repository of configuration items, including software applications, hardware components, and their dependencies.
+This information can be synchronized with the Technology Radar to enrich its data and provide a more holistic perspective on the technology ecosystem.

 The Radar diagram is divided into four quadrants and four rings.